icopy-site/awesome/docs/awesome/awesome-cl.md

 * [printv](https://github.com/danlentz/printv) -  A batteries-included tracing and debug-logging macro.
 [Apache2][89].
 * [journal](https://github.com/melisgl/journal) - a library for logging, tracing, record-and-replay testing and persistence.
 MIT.
 * [brake](https://github.com/varjagg/brake) -  An extended breakpoint facility for Common Lisp.
 [MIT][200].
+* [cl-codegraph](https://sr.ht/~hajovonta/cl-codegraph/) - Automatic Knowledge Graph of Common Lisp code via live image introspection.
+  * Given a package loaded in the SBCL image, builds and maintains a graph of its symbols, class hierarchies, method specializations, call relationships, and metadata — all without parsing source code.
+Includes a live Emacs integration that shows code intelligence as you navigate and a web-based graph viewer.

 and also: